GetStream/react-native-samples/projects/WhatsAppClone/README.md

 ## Generate Test Users and Chat Data

-- Create a new app in [our dashboard](https://dashboard.getstream.io/dashboard) (or use existing one if you have already)
+- Create a new app by [registering](https://getstream.io/chat/trial/) or use an existing app, if you have already.
 - Set your `api key` and `api secret` in `test-data-cli.config.js` file.
 - Run the following command: